datumgeek/swagger-mongodb-test01/README.md

 ![image](https://user-images.githubusercontent.com/22680176/27941318-530a9d9a-628d-11e7-8055-7e0656238d92.png)

+### Setup CSS Flexbox for Layout

+> Flexbox solves the difficult problem of making a recursive division of the display that can grow to fill the remaining space.
+This works vertically and horizontally.
+In this section, we'll setup the application styles and component styles for the planets component so that when we place the ag-grid in the planets component (in the next section), it will grow to fill the available space.

 ### Angular Client - ag-grid to display Planets

 ### Angular Client - ag-grid to expand a Planet to display its Moons